paroxp/rails-demo/README.md

 Password: `password`

 ## Pre-requisites for running the application
-You will require the pg_config binary, which will usually be included with a postgres package.
+  * You will require the pg_config binary, which will usually be included with a postgres package.
 The libpq-dev package will also be required on Debian machines.
-You will require ruby v2.3.0 or higher
+  * You will require ruby v2.3.0 or higher.
-You will require bundler
+  * You will require bundler:
 ```
 gem install bundler
 ```